gaborbozo/Notes/design-patterns/microservices/design patterns.md

 ## Asynchronous eventing
 > Long-running transactions or complex workflows that simply cannot fit into a single, blocking API call.

 **Handles processes that can’t or shouldn’t happen in real time**.
 Begins with a service API that triggers an event, which then cascades through the system behind the scenes.
 The client typically receives an immediate acknowledgment (e.g., HTTP 202 Accepted), while the actual processing continues asynchronously.
+# Operational patterns
+It's about how to run the system than how to build the system.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTEzNjg2NzgxODEsLTEyOTI2NjM3MTcsMT
-gxNDUwNDMxMiwtNTEwOTcyODk3LDM3NjE1MTMxMywtMTA0Njc0
-MDUyMCw1MTE1NjAxOTAsMjA1Njc1Nzg3OSwyMDUwMTkxOTk1LD
-I1MTYzOTYyNCwtMzY4Mjc5NTg4LC0xNDI3MTI1ODUyLDk2ODYy
-NzI0MiwtMjA2NTQwNDkxMCw1Njg5MzQ3MTYsNDc1NTQ2MjI3LD
-IxMTE0NTc0MjAsMTA5NDQ0OTIsMzQ0NjY0NDIyLDIwNDk3NDI2
-NzFdfQ==
+eyJoaXN0b3J5IjpbLTEyOTM3NDQ3ODUsLTEzNjg2NzgxODEsLT
+EyOTI2NjM3MTcsMTgxNDUwNDMxMiwtNTEwOTcyODk3LDM3NjE1
+MTMxMywtMTA0Njc0MDUyMCw1MTE1NjAxOTAsMjA1Njc1Nzg3OS
+wyMDUwMTkxOTk1LDI1MTYzOTYyNCwtMzY4Mjc5NTg4LC0xNDI3
+MTI1ODUyLDk2ODYyNzI0MiwtMjA2NTQwNDkxMCw1Njg5MzQ3MT
+YsNDc1NTQ2MjI3LDIxMTE0NTc0MjAsMTA5NDQ0OTIsMzQ0NjY0
+NDIyXX0=
 -->